Metasurfaces-Enabled Wave Computing for Future Wireless Systems: Opportunities and Challenges: Wave Computing for Wireless Systems

 \subsection{Wave-Domain-based Artificial Intelligence}

-As communication systems become increasingly complex, artificial intelligence (AI) is critical for managing dynamic networks, optimizing resources, and ensuring seamless performance.
+As communication systems become increasingly complex, artificial intelligence (AI) appears as critical for managing dynamic networks, optimizing resources, and ensuring seamless performance.
 Neural networks, fundamental to AI, have advanced through progress in computer science and data availability, solving problems across communication networks, smart cities, and environmental monitoring.
-By 2025, it is anticipated that the number of parameters needed for these models to function will surpass the trillion threshold.
-This demand for massive models necessitates immense computing power for both training and inference, pushing Moore's law to its limits and causing a significant environmental impact as the number of parameters grows exponentially, along with the required GPUs.
-This results in high energy consumption and increased demand for materials in production.
+Modern AI models require massive computational resources, and running them at the network edge poses significant challenges.
+Wave computing offers a pathway to execute fundamental matrix operations, such as convolutions and Fourier transforms, directly in the electromagnetic domain.
+Such capabilities can accelerate inference for lightweight AI tasks in wireless nodes, reducing reliance on power-hungry GPUs and making real-time AI more practical in edge devices and base stations.

-Wave computing will enable us to integrate physical systems into AI to perform computations in innovative ways, offering a potential solution to the aforedescribed challenge.
-The integration of AI into metasurface-based wave computing, particularly through neuromorphic metasurfaces, marks a transformative advancement in addressing the limitations of conventional digital computing in communication networks.
+Wave computing will enable us to integrate physical systems into AI to perform computations in innovative ways, offering a potential solution to the aforementioned challenge.
+The integration of AI into metasurface-based wave computing, particularly through neuromorphic metasurfaces~\cite{mogh2024}, marks a transformative advancement in addressing the limitations of conventional digital computing in communication networks.
 Neuromorphic metasurfaces, which mimic the brain's neural structure and computation, enable efficient, real-time, and parallel data processing directly at the wave level.
 This ability to process information through wave interactions provides unprecedented speed, efficiency, and scalability, which are critical attributes for the demands of future communication systems.
 In this context, physical training will minimize the digital computation during training and indeed enhance the power efficiency.
 The physical local training algorithms, which are more compatible with broken-isomorphism physical neural networks, will support performing machine learning tasks with arbitrary analog devices.